tomy2105/KnowledgeNotes/cpp/cpp17.md

 Allows binding:
 - arrays
 - anything that supports `std::tuple_size<>` and provides `get<N>()` function (`std::tuple`, `std::pair`)
+    - C++20 adds check that member fuction must be template and its first template parameter is a non-type template parameter (otherwise some other `get` methods were mistakenly used)
-- type that contains only non static, public members (like plain struct)
+- type that contains only non static, public (relaxed in C++20) members (like plain struct)

 ```cpp
 #include <set>